OpenLiberty/liberty-language-server/README.md

 ![Screenshot showing diagnostics marking an invalid feature defined in a server.xml file.
 Hovering over the diagnostic will provide more details.](./docs/images/feature-diagnostic.png "Diagnostics on Liberty features in server.xml")

+### Liberty dev mode schema generation
+If [Liberty Maven Plugin](https://github.com/OpenLiberty/ci.maven) or [Liberty Gradle Plugin](https://github.com/OpenLiberty/ci.gradle) is configured with the Liberty project, Liberty Config Language Server will automatically generate a schema file based on the Liberty runtime and version to provide relevant information about the supported `server.xml` elements and Liberty features.

+> ### Note for dev mode for containers (devc)
+> For devc mode, a minimum version of Liberty Maven Plugin 3.7 or Liberty Gradle Plugin 3.5 is recommended.
+If an earlier version is used, the Liberty Config Language Server will not be able to generate a schema file for use with `server.xml` editing, and a default schema will be used instead.
 ## Contributing
 See the [DEVELOPING](./DEVELOPING.md) and [CONTRIBUTING](./CONTRIBUTING.md) documents for more details.
 ## License